Top 5 skills every student needs to be successful at school

 If you’re a working adult or parent considering going back to school, you may feel like it’s impossible to successfully squeeze college courses into your busy schedule.
 But you absolutely can.

-Reeves College online courses are a fantastic option for students who have other commitments and responsibilities that make it difficult to attend school full time or even part time.
+Reeves College online courses are a fantastic option for students who have other commitments and responsibilities that make it difficult to attend school full time or even part-time.

 While distance education means you can work through Reeves College courses and programs at your own pace, anywhere in the world, it also means you need to be extra diligent in the face of freedom.
-Here the top five skills you need in order to be successful at school, especially when enrolled in an online course.
+Here are the top five skills you need in order to be successful at school, especially when enrolled in an online course.

 1. Time management